GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 ---

 ## 🧪 LAB 5: Determine Origination of the Process (Webhook or Manual Form Entry)
+> [!NOTE]
-This process can be started from a webhook HTTP call from the **9 Second Insurance Website** or **Manually**.
+> **Lab Objective:** This process can be started from a webhook HTTP call from the **9 Second Insurance Website** or **Manually**.
 We need a method, at runtime, to determine how the process was started since the file handling is different for each origination.

 **Add the _validate-origin_ Script Task**
 1. Create a new **Script Task** and **Script Object** titled: `validate-origin`.